Synchronized skating comes to the Triangle

-The two came together to host the first synchronized skating camp to Raleigh.
+The two came together to host the first synchronized skating camp in Raleigh.

 Some of the best coaches in the sport were on sight giving lessons and tips to athletes.
 Anu Oksanen, a five-time world champion coach from Finland, and internationally renowned coach and choreographer Paula Wagenerwere, taught at the camp.